Jeremy Fernandez: Career

 Fernandez joined the Australian Broadcasting Corporation in 2000 working as a producer for ABC Local Radio.
-He has presented programs on Australia Network and has worked as a voice-over artist for Seven Network.
-He has worked with CNN International in London, UK as a writer and a producer before joining ABC again in 2009, where he continues to work at the network's Sydney bureau.
+He has presented programs on Australia Network and has worked as a voiceover artist for the Seven Network.
+He worked with CNN International in London, as a writer and a producer before in 2009 rejoining the ABC, where he continues to work at the network's Sydney bureau.

 In December 2012, Fernandez replaced Felicity Davey as ABC News NSW weekend presenter.

 In early 2017, Fernandez hosted Lateline while regular hosts, Tony Jones and Emma Alberici were on leave.

-In December 2017, ABC announced that Fernandez would present the ABC's new late night bulletin, ABC Late News.
+In December 2017, the ABC announced that Fernandez would present the ABC's new late night bulletin, ABC Late News.

 In May 2018, the ABC flew Fernandez and Annabel Crabb to London to host coverage of the Wedding of Prince Harry and Meghan Markle.

-In August 2021, Fernandez guest hosted Media Watch after host Paul Barry was injured from a bicycle accident.

-Personal life

-He was born in Malaysia and grew up there before his family migrated to Australia when he was 13.
-His father is an Associate Professor in journalism at Curtin University in Perth.